dotCMS/core/tools/cli/README.md

 ## Usage

-The tool expects a directory like structure holding all the json descriptor/files to be pushed the expected directory structure looks like this:
+The tool expects a directory like structure holding all the json descriptor/files to be pushed
+The expected directory structure looks like this:

 <pre>